byungsujeong/AmusementPark/README.md

 In the initial model, we thought that if we had member table and ride table, we would be able to load the reserved data, but if we didn't create a separate table, we would have to create a table that uses the time table ID as the key value.

 # Challenges
-We started without defining specific details among team members who shared the same table, DTO, and DAO, resulting in a number of revisions each time we shared the interim results.
+My team started without defining specific details about schema among team members.
+We shared same tables such as DTO, and DAO.
+I had to modify several times whenever we shared the interim results.
+To resolve the problem, I discussed with my team to redefine the schema properly.